Former Directorate Members

 Peter Chen (2010–2014)

-Professor Peter Chen was Vice-President of ETH Zürich for Research (2007–2009) and Director of Society in Science from 2010–2014.
+Professor Peter Chen was Vice-President of ETH Zürich for Research (2007–2009) and Director of Society in Science (the former name of the Branco Weiss Fellowship) from 2010–2014.
 He oversaw the integration of the fellowship at ETH after the founder’s passing in October 2010 and directed the communication campaigns of the first few years which helped making the fellowship known throughout the world.
 In his research he combines detailed physical measurements with the planning and synthesis of molecules.
 This makes it possible to design and test intuitive models of the energetics and reactivity of reactive intermediates in organic and organometallic chemistry.
 Under normal conditions of reaction, these intermediate products have a very short life span, with their behavior providing a key to the understanding and control of the chemical process.

 Peter Chen